Search Our Database

 NS2: ns-2379.ipxcdn.com

-1. Login to IPServerOne customer portal at https://portal.ipserverone.com
+1. Login to the IP ServerOne customer portal at https://portal.ipserverone.com

-The list of domain names DNS plans will appear.
-Kindly proceed to click on “Manage” for the domain name selected.
+3. The list of domain names DNS plans will appear.
+Kindly proceed to click on ACTIONS and Manage for the domain name selected.

-1. Free DNS hosting – Only support 2 DNS records per domain (excluding NS and SOA)
+1. Free DNS hosting – Supports 2 DNS records per domain (excluding NS and SOA)

-2. Standard DNS hosting – Support 30 DNS records per domain (excluding NS and SOA)
+2. Standard DNS hosting – Supports 30 DNS records per domain (excluding NS and SOA)

-5. If you wish to remove any DNS records, click on the (x) button under Action.
-You may also edit records by clicking the pen symbol.
+6. To remove any DNS records, click the (x) button under Action.
+You can also edit records by clicking the pencil icon.

 Type of DNS Record

-Referring to Step 4, there are few records that you will be able to add :
+Referring to Step 5, there are several records that you will be able to add:

 1. A record – The ‘A’ stands for ‘address’.
 This is the most fundamental type of DNS record, as it indicates the IP address of a given domain.

-2. AAAA record – Similar to A record, difference lies in that A records is used to resolve a hostname which corresponds to an IPv4 address, while AAAA records are used to resolve a domain name which corresponds to an IPv6 address.
+2. AAAA record – Similar to A record, but is used to resolve a hostname corresponding to an IPv6 address.

-4. MX record – In simple DNS terms, an MX record is used to tell the world which mail servers accept incoming mail for your domain and where emails (sent to your domain) should be routed to.
+4. MX record – Tells the world which mail servers accept incoming mail for your domain and where emails sent to your domain should be routed.
 If your MX records are not pointed to the correct location, you will not receive any email.
 You can add multiple MX records.

-5. NS record – Also known as Nameserver record, by default your NS has been set in our portal as below:
+5. NS record – Also known as a Nameserver record, your NS has been set in our portal as follows:

 NS1: ns-1510.ipxcdn.com